AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 The evolution of the

-universe according to the inflation model is shown in Fig. 5.8 in
+universe according to the inflation model is shown in Fig.5.8 in

 comparison with the standard model.
 The temporary very short

-stage of exponential expansion *) , usually called " inflationary " (actually
+stage of exponential expansion *), usually called "inflationary" (actually

-" super-inflationary "!) , has very serious consequences for
+"super-inflationary"!), has very serious consequences for

-the formation of the global structure of the universe and
+the formation of the global structure of the universe and gives the opportunity

-*) The beginning of the inflation stage is
+*) The beginning of the

-estimated at about 10-36 seconds from the origin of
+inflation stage is estimated at about 10-36 seconds

-the universe.
-At that time, a strong interaction should be
+from the origin of the universe.
+At that time, a strong

-universe, the universe was going through a phase transition.
+matter of the universe was going through a phase transition.
 The

-duration of the inflation stage is estimated at about 10 -34
+duration of the inflation stage is estimated at about 10-34 seconds;

-of the universe have "inflated" 10 26 -times.
+have "inflated" 1026 -times.

 Above all, the inflationary